Identification and optimization of accurate spin models for Fermi-Hubbard ladders using matrix product states: Acknowledgments

-{\em Acknowledgments}---We thank R.\ Ortiz and G.\ Catarina for useful comments and discussion.
-The research was funded by the Department of Education of the Basque Government through PIBA\_2023\_1\_0021 (TENINT), by Agencia Estatal de Investigación MCIN/AEI/10.13039/501100011033 through Proyectos de Generación de Conocimiento PID2022-142308NA-I00 (EXQUSMI) and PID2023-146694NB-I00 (GRAFIQ).
+We thank R.\ Ortiz and G.\ Catarina for useful comments and discussion.
+The research was funded by the Department of Education of the Basque Government through PIBA\_2023\_1\_0021 (TENINT), by Agencia Estatal de Investigación MCIN/AEI/10.13039/501100011033 through Proyectos de Generación de Conocimiento PID2022-142308NA-I00 (EXQUSMI) and PID2023-146694NB-I00 (GRAFIQ), as well as by the European Union NextGenerationEU/PRTR-C17.I1 and by the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and DIPC on behalf of the Department of Education of the Basque Government with in project QT13: DREAMS.